 Some museums have organized programming to push back against these numbers.
 For example, the American Women’s Artist organization dedicated themselves to 25 years of museum showcases for female artists, with four coast-to-coast shows scheduled for 2019.

-- Who are your institution’s hidden figures?
+- Ask yourself, who are your institution’s hidden figures?
 Look around you—there are women in your institution who are making important, thoughtful contributions to your work everyday.
 These are colleagues who deserve recognition and support.
-Raise them up.
+Raise them up!

-- Learn more about wage gap and wage disparity between genders, and be aware of how those practices might exist in your museum.
+- Learn more about wage gap and wage disparity and be aware of how those practices might exist in your museum.

-- Move to a blind hiring practice where you’re unaware of a potentially employee’s gender when reviewing applications.
+- Move to a blind hiring practice where you are unaware of a potentially employee’s gender when reviewing applications.

-- Develop a system through which women can succeed in your museum.
+- Develop a system where women can succeed in your museum.

 - Review your exhibits to see how many female artists you feature.